Blendify/blender-manual/trunk/blender_docs/manual/render/post_process/cm_and_exposure.rst

 For correct results, different color spaces are needed for rendering, display and storage of images.
-Rendering and compositing is best done in **scene linear color space**, which corresponds more closely to nature, and makes computations more physically accurate.
+Rendering and compositing is best done in scene *linear* color space, which corresponds more closely to nature, and makes computations more physically accurate.